Local Farmers Incorporate Sustainable Agriculture in Panama

 Many of Panama’s agriculture issues stem from water pollution and poor farming techniques.
 Water pollution occurs due to runoff and the deforestation of the tropical rainforest.
 Further, current farming techniques threaten the soil siltation and degradation of the land.
 In light of these issues, several organizations have taken action to train farmers to practice sustainable agriculture in Panama.

 ECOFARMS, a grassroots foundation, is taking the initiative to protect and restore the rainforest around the Mamoni River Valley.
 The main goal of ECOFARMS is to restore the area that past farming techniques have devastated.
 It also promotes restoring the landscape to closely resemble that of the original.
 By working with the local community ECOFARMS promotes reliable and sustainable agricultural skills.
 It also strives to incorporate organic material in farming practices, rather than harmful chemical additives.

 Planting Empowerment, established in 2006, also aims to rebuild the tropical forests.
 This organization volunteers to turn plots of deforested land back into tropical ecosystems to maintain sustainable agriculture in Panama.
 Ultimately, this initiative increases air quality and allows the local communities to profit from the land for future generations, thereby becoming more self-sufficient.

 USAID sponsored a training program for thirty participants from local Panama communities to learn and adopt sustainable farming practices.
 This program showed skills and techniques not known to the community, such as crop rotation and how to utilize organic fertilizer and pest controls.

-The program focused on training women to promote farming as a gender equal working opportunity.
-Women then went back to communities and joined alliances to further teach the sustainable farming techniques.
+The program focused on training women to promote farming as a gender-equal working opportunity.
+Women then went back to communities and joined alliances to further teach sustainable farming techniques.